Overcoming Medical Hair Loss

 What Are The Types Of Hair Loss?

-Over time, we have met one another, and we have discovered that different people have different types of hair loss problems on them.
-These are common types:
+Over time, we have met one another, and we have discovered that different folks have different types of hair loss problems on them.
+The ones we met had these types:

 Alopecia Areata: This type of hair loss is an autoimmune disorder, characterized by an attack on the hair follicles by the immune system.
 No one knows why one’s immune system should do such evil!
 The damage is not permanent though as the hair can grow back after treatment.
 It is not a sight for sore eyes because it appears in the form of smooth patches of bald skin, sometimes affects the whole head.
 It can also take off the hair on the eyebrows or beards.